JorjaFox/library/_source/_news/2006/buffalo-news.md

 [...]

-"'7."'
-Yes, you might have seen Jorja Fox at a local restaurant.
-Fox, who plays \[[Sara Sidle]], [[Gil Grissom|Grissom's]\] (William Petersen) love interest on "CSI," occasionally visits Western New York because she has relatives here.
+**7.** Yes, you might have seen Jorja Fox at a local restaurant.
+Fox, who plays Sara Sidle, Grissom's (William Petersen) love interest on "CSI," occasionally visits Western New York because she has relatives here.

 [...]